Quantum work extraction efficiency for noisy quantum batteries: the role of coherence: Multi-Qubit noisy battery models

 We stress that, at variance with what happens with the GADCs, in this case the evaluation of $C_{\rm sep} \left(D_{\kappa,\gamma}, \mathfrak{e} \right)$ cannot be performed due to the fact that property (\ref{step1}) no longer applies.
 Regarding the MAWERs, invoking Theorem~\ref{theo1}, from~(\ref{EXCLOC}) we can write

 where we used the fact that

 It is worth stressing that in the strong dephasing regime (i.e. for $\kappa \in [ \tfrac{\gamma}{1-\gamma},1]$) the value of ${\cal J}_{\rm loc}\left(D_{\kappa,\gamma} \right)$ coincides with the value of the local MAWER we could get in the absence of dephasing (i.e. for the ADC $\adc$) when using ``classical'' input states $|\phi_E^{(n)}\rangle$ (see Eq.~(\ref{ergoloc_gadc})).
-In Fig. \ref{fig: ADC_DEPH__Diff_asympt_Erg1} we plot the difference of the expressions in Eq. (\ref{eq:mawerdeph}), we see that coherence is needed to obtain higher values of the local MAWER in the regime of weak dephasing, i.e. for $\kappa\in[0,\tfrac{\gamma}{1-\gamma}]$.
+In Fig.~\ref{fig: ADC_DEPH__Diff_asympt_Erg1} we plot the difference of the expressions in Eq. (\ref{eq:mawerdeph}), we see that coherence is needed to obtain higher values of the local MAWER in the regime of weak dephasing, i.e. for $\kappa\in[0,\tfrac{\gamma}{1-\gamma}]$.
+This difference is a proper indicator of the quantum advantage, because the first expression in~\eqref{eq:mawerdeph} gives the extractable energy if the initial state is classical, while the second shows us the extractable energy if the input state possess quantum coherence.